 (f) provide the authorities of Uganda with evidence and information regarding the incident that necessitated the restraint or disembarkation of a passenger.

-(2) In case of severe threat to safety by a disruptive passenger on board, the Pilot-In-Command may land at the nearest suitable airport and disembark the passenger in consultation with the local authorities.
+(2) In case of severe threat to safety by a disruptive or unruly passenger on board, the Pilot-In-Command may land at the nearest suitable airport and disembark the passenger in consultation with the local authorities.

 (3) The police or person in charge of the airport shall accept delivery of a person disembarked in accordance with sub-regulation (2) for appropriate action.